Philliec459/Calculate-Archie-Water-Saturations-after-Fine-Tuning-Electrical-Properties-to-Pickett-and-Buckles-Pl/README.md

 # Calculate-Archie-Water-Saturations-after-Fine-Tuning-Electrical-Properties-to-Pickett-and-Buckles-Pl
-Calculate Archie Water Saturations after Fine-Tuning Electrical Properties to Pickett and Buckles Plots using Python’s Panel Library
+Calculate Archie Water Saturations after Fine-Tuning Electrical Properties to Pickett and Buckles Plots using Python’s Panel Library.

 While experimenting with interactive python tools for our next GitHub repository, we came upon a python library called panel.
 Panel appears to provide the type of interaction that we need for our petrophysical analysis.
 This simple example represents work in progress, but we have placed this python tool this GitHub repository for others to try use and hopefully improve upon what we have so far.